Scores killed as rebels battle to break siege of Damascus suburbs

 Local and international aid workers say Assad's forces appeared to be trying to starve out residents - indiscriminately affecting civilians as much as rebel fighters.

-The blockade has cut off rebels' weapons supplies and helped turn the tide of fighting around the capital in Assad's favor.
+The blockade has cut off rebels' weapons supplies and helped turn the tide of fighting around the capital in Assad's favour.

 The battle has also drawn in hundreds of foreign fighters on both sides, underlining how Syria's civil war has stirred Sunni-Shi'ite sectarian tensions across the region.

-Note: (This story has been corrected to fix the spelling of U.S. secretary of state's name in penultimate paragraph)